- February 11, 2013

 Effective Meetings Make a Difference

-Working yesterday with a management group, to build them as a team, reminded me of how vital effective meetings are to teamwork.
+Working recently with a management group to help build them as a team reminded me of how vital effective meetings are to teamwork.
 The impact of meetings is never neutral, they are either building relationships and morale or eroding them.

-Meetings erode relationships when members don’t listen, don’t respect the opinions of others, don’t take responsibility for their own failings, don’t offer to help a member in need, resist other members commenting on their area of the organization, speak in generalities or come to the table with apathy about their work.
-There are others, but these are major.
+What do I mean?
+Meetings erode relationships when members don’t listen, don’t respect the opinions of others, don’t take responsibility for their own actions, don’t offer to help a member in need, resist other members commenting on their area of the organization, speak in generalities or come to the table with apathy about their work.
+There are other reasons to be sure, but these are major issues.

-Meetings build cooperation and morale when the converse of all the factors mentioned above exist.
-What also helps is a sense of humor, willingness to share what is going on personally in your life that impacts how you “show up” to the team and, most importantly, whether team members honor their agreements.
+Conversely, meetings build cooperation and morale when the opposite of all the factors mentioned above exist.
+What also helps build morale and cooperation is a sense of humor, willingness to share what is going on personally in your life that impacts how you “show up” to the team, and most importantly, whether team members honor their agreements.

-I marvel at how few groups use the mechanics of good meeting management, and how few members of groups complain about it.
+Beyond these relationship impacts on the effectiveness of meetings, there is an equally important set of basic meeting mechanics that can unravel a meeting swiftly when ignored.
+I actually have marveled at how few groups use the mechanics of good meeting management, and how few members of groups complain about it.
 They just continue to leave meeting after meeting feeling as if they wasted their time.
+Here is a short list of what I believe are the most important mechanics to assuring a successful meeting.

 Key meeting mechanics:

 - Allow time for team members to simply share what’s on their minds, be it about the organization or about them personally.
 I call this team hygiene.
 Everyone knows when someone is off kilter, and unless they know why, they waste a good deal of time wondering about it.
-(We have a great tool for this.
-Drop us an e-mail, and we will send you a copy.)
+Our favorite tool for this, and one of the essential keys for building a solid team is What I Feel Like Saying.
+You can learn more about it here.

-- Review key metrics on the business monthly.
-If you don’t have data to review regularly, it is hard to have effective meetings.
+- Review key metrics regularly.
+If you don’t have data to review that shows the effectiveness of the team’s work and progress, it is hard to have effective meetings.
 You are managing by anecdote vs. data, which is dangerous.
+Give us a call to help determine effective metrics for your team.

-- Capture all “To Do’s”, with a team member assigned responsibility and a due date.
-Review status of outstanding To Do’s at each meeting.
-Challenge team members who don’t meet their commitments.
-This should be done by all members, not just the CEO.
+- Capture all “To Do’s” that come up in the meeting and assure there is a team member assigned responsibility and a due date.
+Also review status of outstanding To Do’s at each meeting.
+Challenge team members who don’t meet their commitments or help them problem solve if appropriate.

-- End the meeting with each person commenting on how the meeting could have gone better, until you get to a point that, for several meetings, members have no ideas for improvement.
-That means you have stabilized as a high performing team.
+- End the meeting with each person commenting on what went well in the meeting and how the meeting could have gone better.
+Make a note of suggestions for improvement and make sure to implement them whenever possible.
+If team members are honest and you are diligent about implementing their suggestions, you will get to a point where members have much that is positive to say and few needs for improvement.
+And that means you have stabilized as a high performing team.